Mexican jumping bean: Novelty

 The beans have long been sold in Mexico as a novelty, where they are known as brincadores.
 The beans featured in comic books from the 1930s through to the 1950s, and have been sold commercially as novelties in clear plastic boxes containing four or five beans.
-When the bean is warmed (by being held in the palm of the hand, for example) the larva will move to eat, pulling on the threads and causing the characteristic hop.
+When the bean is warmed (by being held in the palm of the hand, for example) the larva will move to avoid the heat, pulling on the threads and causing the characteristic hop.
+According to legend, the first person to sell Mexican Jumping Beans was a 12-year-old boy named Joaquín Hernández, from the town of Álamos in the Mexican state of Sonora, in 1921.